Smoothening your writing process (for PhD students)

 Programme

-In this session you receive feedback on your research question and refine it further where needed.
-From there, you translate your question into an outline that helps you organise content and argumentation.
-You work with practical outlining techniques to create a logical structure (what comes first, what supports what, what still needs evidence or analysis).
+In this session you receive feedback on the clarity of your research question and you will get the opportunity to refine it further if needed.
+Furthermore, you will work with practical outlining techniques.
 The goal is an outline that functions as a workable writing plan so drafting becomes easier and more focused.
+Between session 2 and 3 you will practice creating a first draft by using speed writing.

 What is the time investment?

 The course consists of four meetings of 2.5 hours each.
-In addition, there is 30 minutes reserved for your individual questions, so you can discuss your own writing challenges and next steps.
-Between sessions you will spend around 24 hours on self-study, applying the strategies to your own text and working on assignments that help you make steady progress throughout the course.
+In addition, there is 30 minutes reserved for your individual questions.
+Between sessions you will spend around 24 hours on self-study, applying the strategies to your own text and providing feedback to others.

 What other important information should I know about?